zeynepcagil/Profile-Photo-App/README.md

 4. Open the file with any web browser (Chrome, Firefox, Edge, etc.).
 5. Click the "Choose File" button to upload a photo and press the "Create" button to download your new profile picture.

-## 🤖 Developed with Gemini

-This application was created through AI-assisted collaboration.
-The core HTML, CSS, and JavaScript code, user interface improvements, and this `README.md` file were written together by the user and Gemini.

-## 🤝 Contributing

-Feel free to contribute to the project!
-You can support us by sending pull requests to improve the application.